Hackerr7767/Minwind/README.md

 # The Minwind Operating System
-A new operating system based Windows, written in D.
+A new operating system based Windows, written in C.
 * NOTE: This is still on development.